 5. State Library of Victoria

-Doesn’t matter if you’re not a student, you can still visit the library to read some books.
+Doesn’t matter if you’re not a student, you can still visit the State Library of Victoria to read some books.
 But what makes this library different is that the design of the interior.
-With it’s majestic dome ceiling and the desk positioned like an octagonal shape, surely is the highlight of this library.
+With its majestic dome ceiling and the desk positioned like an octagonal shape, surely is the highlight of this library.
 Make sure you check out this free things to do in Melbourne.

 6. Queen Victoria Market